 The research found that organizations that are making progress in the shift toward true DevSecOps outperform those organizations that lag in adoption.
 These security-minded organizations are:

 What’s behind these numbers?
 Ayman Sayed, president and chief product officer at CA Technologies, recently sat down with Evan Schuman to discuss the results and what they imply.
-Listen to CA Veracode’s AppSec in Review podcast episode 14 to find out why shifting security left in the development cycle is about more than cost avoidance and how it can affect your bottom line.
+Listen to Veracode’s AppSec in Review podcast episode 14 to find out why shifting security left in the development cycle is about more than cost avoidance and how it can affect your bottom line.